-2498The process specified in the following requirements is defined and explained in [FIPS2499199], [FIPS 200], [SP 800-53], and [SP800-53A].
-The process will be used in Section 112500to perform a security assessment.
+The process specified in the following requirements is defined and explained in [FIPS 199], [FIPS 200], [SP 800-53], and [SP800-53A].
+The process will be used in Section 11 to perform a security assessment.

-The results of previous device and subsystem assessments complying with the procedures of this section may be used with the approval of the System Authority without repeating the assessments, provided that the previous assessment was performed within one year of the current assessment date.
+The results of previous device and subsystem assessments complying with the procedures of this section may be used with the approval of the System Authority without repeating the assessments.

-PR:8.26 An FCKMS service-using organization shall specify the types of information to be protected by the FCKMS 13 .
-PR:8.27 RA-2 RA-3 A Federal CKMS shall comply with [FIPS 199], [FIPS 200], [SP 800-53], and [SP 800-53A] including: a) Specifying the [FIPS 199] security categories (SCs) or each type of information to be protected by the FCKMS and the overall security category of the FCKMS; b) Specifying the [FIPS 200] impact level of the FCKMS, based on the [FIPS 199] security category of the FCKMS; c) Supporting the [SP 800-53] security-control overlay in [SP 800-152A] for the FCKMSs, in accordance with the determined impact level; d) For each security control, specifying the assurance requirements that are necessary to achieve the impact level required by the FCKMS; e) Specifying the events that would initiate an assessment of the security of the FCKMS, a reassessment of the security controls used, and completing all corrective actions required; and f) Assessing the security controls as specified in [SP 800-53A].
-PR:8.28 CA-7 An FCKMS shall assess the effectiveness of the FCKMS security controls on an ongoing basis in accordance with the continuous-monitoring guidance provided in [SP 800-53], [SP 800-53A], [SP 800-37], and [SP 800-137].
-PR:8.29 Previous device and subsystem assessments that are more than one year old shall not be used.
+PR:8.25 A Federal CKMS service-using organization shall specify the types of information to be protected by the FCKMS 14 .
+PR:8.26 RA-2 RA-3 A Federal CKMS shall comply with [FIPS 199], [FIPS 200], [SP 800-53], and [SP 800-53A] including: a) Specifying the [FIPS 199] security categories (SCs) of user applications and data, including keys and their metadata; b) Specifying the [FIPS 200] impact level of the FCKMS; c) Specifying the approved [SP 800-53] security controls protecting FCKMS users, applications, keys, and their metadata; d) Supporting the [SP 800-53] security controls, including the baseline security controls derived from the impact level of the FCKMS; e) For each security control, specifying the assurance requirements that are necessary to achieve the impact level required by the FCKMS; f) Specifying the events that would initiate an assessment of the security of the FCKMS, a reassessment of the current security controls used, and completing all corrective actions required; and g) Assessing the security controls as specified in [SP 800-53A].
+PR:8.27 CA-7 The effectiveness of the Federal CKMS security controls shall be assessed in accordance with the continuous-monitoring guidance provided in [SP 800-53], [SP 800-53A], [SP 800-37], and [SP 800-137].
+PR:8.28 Previous device and subsystem assessments that are more than one year old shall only be used when authorized by the system authority.